ShixuanJiang/Unimelb-Handbook/README.md

 | TC14         | Verify that administrators can import course planning templates for student reference |
 | TC15         | Verify that administrators can add and remove courses in the database to keep course options updated |

+## Description of Database Structure

+This section provides an overview of the database used in the project, detailing the purpose of each component and the transitions made during the development process.

+### Database Overview
+Initially, the local environment for project development and deployment was based on **MySQL**, which provided a robust relational database structure ideal for maintaining data integrity and managing complex relationships.
+While MySQL was effective, certain limitations became apparent as the project evolved, particularly related to data portability and handover capabilities in a local development context.
+We found that Django's built-in mechanisms for simpler data storage were well-suited for our needs at this stage.

+To enhance development efficiency and facilitate better collaboration among team members, we opted to replace **MySQL** with a set of **CSV files** for the local development environment.
+These CSV files now function as the database, integrated with Django for local testing.
+This shift has provided greater flexibility, allowing team members to easily share data and streamline the development and handover processes.

+### Description of Each CSV File

+- **`courses_structure.csv`**: This file holds data on the structure of each course, detailing requirements, compulsory subjects, and elective subjects.
+It aids in understanding the learning paths and academic requirements for various courses.
+- **`majors_minors_structure.csv`**: Contains data on the structure of each major or minor, including compulsory and elective course codes.
+This file is key for outlining the specific structure of majors and minors.
+- **`courses_info.csv`**: Includes detailed information for each course, such as the course name, code, location, duration, credit points, and a link to the course page.
+This file is essential for displaying comprehensive course details.
+- **`subject_info.csv`**: Stores data related to individual subjects within courses, including subject name, code, primary details, credit points, and URLs.
+It is crucial for presenting detailed subject-level information.
+- **`subject_eligibility.csv`**: Holds eligibility criteria for subjects, covering prerequisites, corequisites, and non-allowed subjects.
+The fields include subject code, prerequisites, corequisites, and non-allowed subjects.
+This file is essential for determining if a student meets the enrollment criteria for specific subjects.
+- **`course_majors_minors_specialisations.csv`**: Contains details about the majors, minors, and specializations associated with specific courses, including course code, specialization name, and URLs for more information.
+This file aids in showcasing and navigating different academic focus areas within courses.

+### Benefits of Using CSV Files
+Switching to **CSV files** has streamlined the development process, making it especially suitable for a distributed team that needs rapid iteration and straightforward data access.
+This approach has been effective for local development, ensuring a smooth workflow while maintaining the flexibility needed for future scalability and handover planning.